carolf32/react-/README.md

 # KenzieHub (Registration and login)

-This was a Kenzie Academy's challenge, made with React, SASS for customization, Toastify library for the popups, Zod for validation and Axios for the integration with the API.
+This was a Kenzie Academy's challeng.
+Eeach person who register has a page and can add new technologies in it.
+This page can only be acessed by its owner.
+Made with React, SASS for customization, Toastify library for the popups, Zod for validation and Axios for the integration with the API.
 For this project, I used an API provided by Kenzie Academy, that can be found in <a href="https://kenziehub.herokuapp.com"> this </a> public URL: <a href="https://kenziehub.herokuapp.com"> this </a>

 ## Features